Qingtao-Cao/obix/README.md

 		$ sudo tail /var/log/lighttpd/error.log

-* Strace is very handy to nail down the reason why lighttpd failed to start oBIX Server:
+* Strace is very handy to understand lighttpd behaviour, providing an insight into why it failed to start the oBIX server, or how it run into a broken fastcgi channel.

-		$ cd /etc/lighttpd
 		$ sudo strace -ff -o strace lighttpd -f /etc/lighttpd/lighttpd.conf

 	The above command will have multiple strace.<TID> files generated under